 When you're shopping for a new mattress, the amount of information to sift through can keep you up at night.
 Narrowing down your search to a few trusted brands can help.
 The best mattress brands consistently offer a good balance of support and pressure relief, so you can sleep comfortably no matter your body type or sleeping position.
-Their mattresses also provide great motion isolation and responsiveness, so it's easy to move around without feeling every time your sleeping partner shifts positions.
-They should keep you cool throughout the night, even if you sleep hot.
+Their mattresses also provide great motion isolation and responsiveness, so it's easy to move around without feeling every time your partner shifts in their sleep.
+They should also keep you cool throughout the night, even if you sleep hot.
 Although most manufacturers don't make particularly durable mattresses, the best mattress brands use at least some dense, high-quality foam.

 We've recently started testing mattresses.
-We independently purchase each unit from major retailers, just like you, to keep our reviews free from manufacturer influence.
-Each mattress goes through the same tests to measure objective data for characteristics like firmness, cooling, and motion isolation, so you can easily compare the results.
+We purchase each unit independently from major retailers, just like you, to keep our reviews free of manufacturer influence.
+Each mattress undergoes the same tests to measure objective data on characteristics like firmness, cooling, and motion isolation, so you can easily compare results.
 Since we buy all our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.

 Want to learn more about how we operate?
-Check out our about us page.
+Check out our About Us page.

 -